 Designing a notion is a lot of fun but can also be stressful.
 We went through 4 prototypes.
 Each one got a little better and solved the initial comments and issues.
 The 2nd to last proto was definitely the best however there was still the issue of the notion slipping from front to back (in my opinion the worst of the issues).

-It wasn’t until Brint and I were at Houston Texas for a show that we figured out the solution!
+It wasn’t until Brint and I was at Houston Texas for a show that we figured out the solution!
 Brint had a great idea of adding a groove for the point to lock into place.
 We drove 30 mins to an industrial area in Houston and found this mechanics shop.
 The nice man took his incredibly fancy equipment to drill a tiny hole into the tip of our tool.
 We crossed our fingers it would work and when it did we smiled so hard it hurt our faces!
 Brint paid the man $20 bucks for that tiny hole and it made all the difference.

 Where to get it and how much is it?